datamade/data-making-guidelines/README.md

 This is [DataMade's](http://datamade.us) guide to **extracting**, **transforming** and **loading** (ETL) data using [Make](http://en.wikipedia.org/wiki/Make_%28software%29), a common command line utility.

+This guide is part of a body of technical and process documentation maintained by DataMade.
+Head over to [`datamade/how-to`]( https://github.com/datamade/how-to/) for other guides on topics ranging from AWS to work practices!

+## What is ETL?

 ETL refers to the general process of:

 1. taking raw **source data** (*"Extract"*)